 The vineyard enjoyed its first harvest in 2008, first with their chardonnay and followed closely by pinot noir.
-“Caring for the vines is a year-round task that requires very close observation and constant challenges,” says Dimitri, who will begin this year’s harvest in September.
+“Caring for the vines is a year-round task that requires very close observation and constant challenges,” says Dimitri, who begins each harvest in September.
 “Harvest is an electric celebration of a year’s hard work.
 It is almost like a ceremony.”

 The day of the harvest begins at sunrise when nets are removed and Dimitri goes over every single vine and drops any fruit not up to snuff, a process that can take several hours.
 By early evening the couple welcomes an eclectic group of friends to help start the actual harvest.